The Québec maritime Blog

 Located at the border of Bas-Saint-Laurent and Gaspésie, the Reford Gardens are some of the largest gardens in North America.
-History buffs will be interested in the exhibition found in Estevan Lodge, which paints a fascinating picture of the daily life of the gardens’ creator, Elsie Reford, her family and their employees and also gives you a different perspective on these beautiful gardens that bring together some 3000 plant species and varieties, including the famous Himalayan blue poppy.
+History buffs will be interested in the exhibition found in Estevan Lodge, which paints a fascinating picture of the daily lives of the gardens’ creator, Elsie Reford, her family and their employees.
+The exhibition will also give you a different perspective on these beautiful gardens that bring together some 3000 plant species and varieties, including the famous Himalayan blue poppy.

 The maritime regions of Québec feature unique geology and very varied ecosystems.
 The Percé UNESCO Global Geopark invites you to step back 500 million years with Tektonik, an interactive multimedia adventure that showcases the fascinating geological history of Gaspésie.
 You can also go back in time all the way to prehistory at Parc national de Miguasha, which is on the prestigious UNESCO World Heritage List for its unusually well-preserved fossils.
 The museum’s permanent exhibition presents some of the most beautiful fossil specimens in Québec, dating from 380 million years ago.
 Have a look at the fossil-rich cliff by following the 3.5-km (2-mi.)
 “Evolution of Life” trail.

-If you’re more interested in biology than geology, visit the Bioparc de la Gaspésie to discover about 40 animal species and 70 plant species indigenous to the region.
+If you’re more interested in biology than geology, visit the Bioparc de la Gaspésie, a wildlife park where you can discover about 40 animal species indigenous to the region along with some 70 plant species.
 Children will remember their visit to the petting farm for a long time!
 Visitors of all ages will be impressed by the Bioparc’s collection of living and preserved insects.
-Extend your stay by spending the night in a cottage on site and enjoy the various interpretive activities held at night.
+Extend your stay by spending the night in a cottage on site and enjoy the various interpretive activities held in the evenings.

 In Côte-Nord, be sure to visit Grande Basque Island, in the Sept Îles Archipelago, to appreciate the beauty of local geography, wildlife and plants, and unravel the mysteries of the marine environment during interpretive activities with a naturalist guide.
 Further west, Parc Nature de Pointe-aux-Outardes is located in a unique setting: a sandy point that juts out into the sea between two legendary rivers, the Manicouagan and the Outardes.
 The site also stands out for its biodiversity, as nine distinct ecosystems are found within the park’s boundaries.
 Visiting this nature park is a real feast for the senses!

 Most people have heard of maple syrup and other maple products, but how much do you know about how they’re made?
-The First Nations people tapped sugar maple trees long before the arrival of Europeans.
-A member of the Artisans at Work ECONOMUSÉE® Network, Domaine Acer, in Auclair, in Bas-Saint-Laurent, takes this art to a whole new level by making alcoholic beverages from maple sap using processes they invented.
+First Nations peoples tapped sugar maple trees long before the arrival of Europeans.
+A member of the Artisans at Work economuseum network, Domaine Acer, in Auclair, in Bas-Saint-Laurent, takes this art to a whole new level by making alcoholic beverages from maple sap using processes they invented.
 During a guided tour of the facilities, you’ll learn why maple trees produce sap as well as some of the secrets behind the delicious Domaine Acer products, which you can taste and buy on site.

-The sea is also ever-present in the maritime regions of Québec.
-Your vacation here is the perfect opportunity to deepen your knowledge of marine environments.
+Not surprisingly, the sea is never far in the maritime regions of Québec.
+Your vacation here is therefore the perfect opportunity to deepen your knowledge of marine environments.
 To unravel many of the sea’s best-kept secrets, Exploramer, in Sainte-Anne-des-Monts, in Gaspésie, presents six exhibitions as well as a treasure hunt for children.
 If you’re a fan of hands-on activities, dip your fingers into their touch pools to handle live shellfish, crustaceans and echinoderms.